- All Superinterfaces:

 - a non-

-implementation is closed and does not support subsequent usage, as documented in its documentation of itsclose()
+NullPointerException- if any argument isnullIllegalArgumentException- if any argument is unsuitable in any wayIllegalStateException- if theDiscoveryimplementation is closed and does not support subsequent usage, as documented in its documentation of itsclose()method- See Also:

 -